IRIS Bayandor: Service history

-Along with her sister Naghdi and the amphibious ship of the 50th naval group, she decked at Colombo, Sri Lanka and Mumbai, India during another multi-purpose anti-piracy, flag and training mission.
+Along with her sister Naghdi and the amphibious ship of the 50th naval group, she docked at Colombo, Sri Lanka and Mumbai, India during another multi-purpose anti-piracy, flag and training mission.
 The deployment started on 30 January 2018 and ended on 17 March 2018.

 As part of the 60th naval group with Lavan and Bushehr, between 20 January and 16 March 2019 she sailed 5,600 nmi in the Arabian Sea for anti-piracy operations and then made another visit to Colombo.
 The three vessels also anchored at Muscat, Oman during the mission.
 In late February 2019, she participated in Velayat 97 wargame as an intelligence collector vessel.
 Bayandor made security patrols in the Arabian Sea and Gulf of Aden and between May and July 2019, navigating some 2,350 nmi in the same formation of vessels, this time as the 62nd group.